CS

 Feature Showdown

-The Hyundai Kona Electric features a 12.3-inch touchscreen, while the Jeep Avenger gets a 10.3-inch display.
+The Hyundai Kona Electric features a 12.3-inch touchscreen paired with a 12.3-inch digital dash, while the Jeep Avenger gets a 10.3-inch display and 10.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

-The Hyundai Kona Electric stands out with wireless Apple CarPlay/Android Auto, wireless charging and heated front seats that you will not find on the Jeep Avenger.
+The Hyundai Kona Electric stands out with wireless Apple CarPlay/Android Auto, wireless charging, heated front seats and V2L that you will not find on the Jeep Avenger.
 The Jeep Avenger counters with Apple CarPlay.
 Which feature set matters more depends on your daily routine and priorities.

 Drivetrain